-Among various Na-ion cathode materials, many industries (such as HiNa, CATL, Faradian, Tiamat, etc) have focused on layered transition metal oxides of O3 and P2-types, as they emerged as highly promising due to their superior capacity compared to poly-anionic and Prussian blue-based cathodes\cite{sayahpour2022perspective}.
-However, the large ionic size of Na$^+$ slows down the kinetics and induces complex phase transitions during insertion and extraction, leading to challenges such as poor cycle stability, low energy density, and limited rate capability.
+Among various Na-ion cathode materials, many industries (such as HiNa, CATL, Faradian, Tiamat, etc.) have focused on layered transition metal oxides of O3 and P2-types, as they emerged as highly promising due to their superior capacity compared to polyanionic and Prussian blue-based cathodes\cite{sayahpour2022perspective}.
+However, the large ionic size of Na$^+$ slows kinetics and induces complex phase transitions during insertion and extraction, causing challenges such as poor cycle stability, low energy density, and limited rate capability.
 To address these challenges, researchers have explored various strategies for optimizing Na-ion cathodes.
 In this work, we leverage a DNN model developed using the PyTorch library to design novel O3- and P2-type layered transition metal oxide compositions.